eesmer/CyberSecurity-Glossary/cia-triad.md

 - Authorization policies

 ## Availability
-Availability ensures that authorized individuals can access data whenever it’s needed.
+Availability ensures that authorized individuals can access data whenever it’s needed.<br>
 System crashes, outages, or attacks like DoS may violate this principle.